-'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thornton UK LLP and Grant Thornton UK Advisory & Tax LLP are member firms of Grant Thornton International Ltd (GTIL).
+'Grant Thornton' refers to the brand under which the Grant Thornton UK LLP and Grant Thornton UK Advisory & Tax LLP are member firms of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
-GTIL and each member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and each member firm is a separate legal entity.
+Services are delivered by the member firms.
+GTIL does not provide services to clients.
+GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
 This publication has been prepared only as a guide.
 No responsibility is accepted by us for loss occasioned to any person acting or refraining from acting as a result of any material in this publication.